 In a country where tea drinking dates to 2737 BC, making tea news isn't an easy accomplishment.
 Essentially, everything's been done before.
 Every leaf style, production method and scenting technique has been experimented with and perfected 1000 times over by artisans from Anhui to Zhejiang.
-Still, developments are possible, but to make Chinese tasters and tea-traders stand up and take notice of them, they had better be spectacular.
+Still, developments are possible but to make Chinese tasters and tea-traders stand up and take notice of them, the tea had better be spectacular.

 Traditional Chinese brewing method:

 Break off enough tea for one cup, (About a TABLESPOON)

 - 2nd brew 40 sec.

 - 5th brew 90 sec.